 Back then, Americans drank three times as much as they do today.
 Dow said Portland had as many as 300 drinking establishments along the mile-long stretch from lower Congress Street to Munjoy Hill, an Irish working-class neighborhood.

-Dow was probably right.
-After all, he had ordered raids on the illegal saloons.
+Dow knew what he was talking about.
+After all, he had ordered raids on many of the illegal saloons.

 In 1851, as mayor of Portland, Dow achieved his lifelong goal with the passage of the Maine Laws.
 They outlawed alcohol – except for medicinal, mechanical or manufacturing purposes.

 Mayor Dow's battle against alcohol created plenty of enemies.
 Portland’s large Irish population viewed Dow’s war on booze as a war on them.
 And in 1850, 11 percent of Portland’s population of 21,000 identified themselves as Irish immigrants.

 Booze at City Hall

 The Maine Laws allowed towns to appoint an individual to buy alcohol for medicinal purposes.
 In the spring of 1855, Dow had gone ahead and authorized the city to buy $1,600 worth of ‘medicinal and mechanical alcohol’ for distribution to pharmacists and doctors.
 Technically, he broke the law, which required the appointment of a committee.
 But no committee had been appointed.

 Word got out that Dow had stored alcohol in the city vaults.
 The news spread quickly through Portland’s Irish population.